 In 1987 President Ronald Reagan passed a proclamation declaring March National Developmental Disabilities Awareness Month.
 The presidential proclamation states, “For many of these people with developmental disabilities there is now the prospect of a brighter future and greater opportunity.
 Americans are becoming increasingly aware that such disabilities need not keep individuals from realizing their full potential in school, at work or at home, as members of their families and of their communities.”
 This is an opportunity to promote respect for people with intellectual and developmental disabilities and increase awareness of the daily obstacles faced by these individuals and their families.

-SIDE BY SIDE is another campaign launched during DD Awareness month.
-In an effort to spread awareness about developmental disabilities, the National Association of Councils on Developmental Disabilities (NACDD), Association of University Centers on Disabilities (AUCD), and National Disability Rights Network (NDRN) are partnering to launch a social media campaign (Side-by-Side) to highlight the many ways in which people with and without developmental disabilities come together to form strong, diverse communities.
+See Me for Me is another campaign launched during DD Awareness month.
 The campaign seeks to raise awareness about the inclusion of people with developmental disabilities in all facets of community life, as well as awareness to the barriers that people with disabilities still sometimes face in connecting to community life.

 National Disability Awareness Month strengthens our commitment to provide opportunity and growth for people with disabilities and gives us a chance to reach out to others.
 Together we can make a difference!